imixs/imixs-office-workflow/src/site/markdown/forms/parts-custom.md

 			<f:ajax render="#{customFormComponents.clientId}"/>
 	</h:selectOneMenu>

-This will trigger a render event only on the parts within the customForm Container Input Fields & Item Names
+This will trigger a render event only on the custom form parts of the current page

+### Input Fields & Item Names

 Even if you can define the item names of your input fields in your custom form free, it is recommended to use a naming concept.
 This allows you to reuse code in a more easy way.
 Imixs-Office-Workflow defines already a set of standard item names used for different business objects.
 This naming convention makes it more easy to group related items and to exchange data with your business process architecture.